The absence of monochromatic triangle implies various properly colored spanning trees: Conclusion

 \section{Conclusion}

 Tree embedding has become an increasingly popular research area in recent years.
 It has been extensively studied in various contexts, such as spanning trees or almost spanning trees in random graphs \cite{montgomery_spanning_2019}, random directed graphs \cite{montgomery_spanning_nodate}, $(n,d,\lambda)$ graphs \cite{han_spanning_2023,hyde_spanning_nodate}, tournaments \cite{benford_trees_2022,benford_trees_2022-1}, dense directed graphs \cite{kathapurkar_spanning_2022}, edge-colored graphs \cite{glock_decompositions_2021} and finite vector spaces\cite{chakraborti_almost_2024}.
 This paper demonstrates that in edge-colored complete graphs, the absence of monochromatic triangle implies the existence of PC copies of every spanning tree, which is a subdivision of a $k$-star.
 The most challenging part in the proof is the case of multipartite tournaments.
 In fact, every $n$-vertex rooted tree oriented from each child-vertex to its father-vertex, is contained in a transitive tournament $D$ on $n$ vertices.
 Color each arc in $D$ with the label of its tail, resulting an edge-colored complete graph, which is mono-$C_3$-free and contains PC copies of every spanning tree.
 Motivated by this example, we ask the following question. \begin{question} Let $T$ be an $n$-vetrex tree with maximum degree at most $\Delta$ and let $G$ be a mono-$C_3$-free edge-colored $K_n$.
 Does $G$ always contain a PC copy of $T$ when $n$ is sufficiently large? \end{question} A graph $G$ is called $\mathcal{T}(n,\Delta)$-universal if $G$ contains every spanning tree with maximum degree at most $\Delta$.
 The statement of above question is also inspired by a question from Alon, Krivelevich and Sudakov\cite{alon_embedding_2007} on the $\mathcal{T}(n,\Delta)$-universal property of $(n,d,\lambda)$-graphs.
 We also observed that the result of Benford and Montgomery\cite{benford_trees_2022-1} may help dealing with the multipartite tournament case in further research on Conjecture \ref{conj:spanning tree}.
-It would be interesting to see more connections between Conjecture \ref{conj:spanning tree} and tree embedding results in graphs and digraphs. ~\\ ~\\ {\bf Acknowledgements.} Part of this work was initiated soon after the first author began her visit to the Institute for Basic Science in Korea.
-She greatly appreciates the hospitality and the pleasant atmosphere in Extremal Combinatorics and Probability Group that contributed to the successful completion of this work.
+It would be interesting to see more connections between Conjecture \ref{conj:spanning tree} and tree embedding results in graphs and digraphs.